soupi/learn-haskell-blog-generator/src/04-markup/01-data_type.md

      | Right b
    ```

-   Similar to Tuple but instead of having only one constructor, we have
+   Similar to Tuple, but instead of having only one constructor, we have
    two.
 This means that we can choose which side we want.
 Here are a
    couple of values of type `Either String Int`: